Baptistemontan/leptos_i18n/docs/book/src/usage/06_td_string_macro.md

 # The `td_string!` Macro

-The `td_string!` macro is to use interpolations outside the context of rendering views.
-It lets you give a different kind of values and return a `&'static str` or a `String` depending on the value of the key.
+The `td_string!` macro is used for interpolations outside the context of rendering views.
+It lets you provide different kinds of values and returns either a `&'static str` or a `String` depending on the value of the key.
-If the value is a plain string or a boolean, it returns a `&'static str`.
+If the value is a plain string or boolean, it returns a `&'static str`.
 If it's an interpolation or a number, it returns a `String`.

 This requires the `interpolate_display` feature to be enabled to work with interpolations.